-- 1. Visit the ColorBrewer [http://colorbrewer2.org/] site to compose your palette - When you are done creating your palette, click Export Your Colors to bring in the export window - 3.
+- 1. Visit the ColorBrewer site to compose your palette - 2.
+When you are done creating your palette, click Export Your Colors to bring in the export window - 3.
 Copy the numbers in the box or just copy-n-paste - 4.
 Switch back to Cartographica - 5.
-Choose Window → Show Color Palettes to bring up the Color Palettes Window. - 6.
-Choose Edit $\rightarrow$ Paste to past the palette into your Palete Window - 7.
+Choose Window > Show Uber Browser and click the Palettes tab to bring up the Palettes Tab of the Uber Browser. - 6.
+Choose Edit > Paste to past the palette into your Palette Window - 7.
 Rename the color palette by clicking on the name and typing a new one.

-Chapter 15.
-AppleScript Scripting
+15 AppleScript Scripting